OpenMined/PySyft/README.md

 PyGrid platform is composed by three different components.

-- **Network** - A Flask-based application used to manage, monitor, control, and route instructions to various PyGrid Nodes.
+- **Network** - A Flask-based application used to manage, monitor, control, and route instructions to various PyGrid Domains.
-- **Node** - A Flask-based application used to store private data and models for federated learning, as well as to issue instructions to various PyGrid Workers.
+- **Domain** - A Flask-based application used to store private data and models for federated learning, as well as to issue instructions to various PyGrid Workers.
-- **Worker** - An emphemeral instance, managed by a PyGrid Node, that is used to compute data.
+- **Worker** - An emphemeral instance, managed by a PyGrid Domain, that is used to compute data.

 ## Use Cases